The Big Lebowski: Development

 According to Julianne Moore, the character of Maude was based on artist Carolee Schneemann, "who worked naked from a swing", and on Yoko Ono.

-The character of Jesus Quintana, a bowling opponent of the Dude's team, was inspired in part by a performance the Coens had seen John Turturro give in 1988 at the Public Theater in a play called Mi Puta Vida in which he played a pederast-type character, "so we thought, let's make Turturro a pederast.
+The character of Jesus, a bowling opponent of the Dude's team, was inspired in part by a performance the Coens had seen John Turturro give in 1988 at the Public Theater in a play called Mi Puta Vida in which he played a pederast-type character, "so we thought, let's make Turturro a pederast.
 It'll be something he can really run with," Joel said in an interview.

 The film's overall structure was influenced by the detective fiction of Raymond Chandler.
 Ethan said, "We wanted something that would generate a certain narrative feeling – like a modern Raymond Chandler story, and that's why it had to be set in Los Angeles ...
 We wanted to have a narrative flow, a story that moves like a Chandler book through different parts of town and different social classes."
 The use of the Stranger's voice-over also came from Chandler as Joel remarked, "He is a little bit of an audience substitute.
 In the movie adaptation of Chandler it's the main character that speaks off-screen, but we didn't want to reproduce that though it obviously has echoes.
 It's as if someone was commenting on the plot from an all-seeing point of view.
 And at the same time rediscovering the old earthiness of a Mark Twain."

 The significance of the bowling culture was, according to Joel, "important in reflecting that period at the end of the fifties and the beginning of the sixties.
 That suited the retro side of the movie, slightly anachronistic, which sent us back to a not-so-far-away era, but one that was well and truly gone nevertheless."